 It's safe to sunbathe and fly if you have breast implants.

 What could go wrong

-Breast implants can occasionally result in problems, including:
+Breast implants can sometimes cause problems, including:

 - thick, obvious scarring

 - the breast tissue feeling hard because scar tissue has shrunk around the implant (capsular contracture)

 - a ruptured implant – this may cause small tender lumps (siliconomas), which are only noticable on breast scans; the implant will need to be removed

 - the implant rotating within the breast, resulting in an abnormal shape